-Provides a comprehensive overview of the rapidly changing workplace learning landscape and the challenges L&D managers face today.
+Better understand the rapidly changing workplace learning landscape and the challenges L&D managers face with this comprehensive overview.

 The landscape of workplace learning is transforming.
 Organizations today understand that formal training is not always the best solution in the fast changing world of innovation and new technology.
 The rise of social and informal learning, gamification of training, dealing with big data and working with extended enterprise are just some challenges L&D professionals face in their work today.